 The Rochester Living Wage Ordinance, Ordinance No. 2001-36, was adopted in 2001 by a unanimous vote of City Council with the support of the Mayor.
 It set minimum wage rates for employees of companies entering into contracts for services with the City of Rochester.
-It applies to contracts in excess of $50,000.
+It applies to contracts of $50,000 or more.
 Certain contracts are exempt as are certain types of employees.
 The basis for the initial wage rates was the Federal Poverty Guideline- the wage was set so that a full-time employee with a family of four would not earn below the poverty level.
 The ordinance took effect July 1, 2001.

 City Council passed this law to encourage employers to pay living wages in this community.
 The "living wage" rate is adjusted annually to keep up with inflation.
 In 2001 the wage was set at $8.52 per hour if the employer provides health insurance and $9.52 if not.
 The current rate, good through June 30, 2013, is $11.11 for employees offered health insurance benefits and $12.41 for those not offered these benefits.